Skip to content

 1 What the report contains The examination, the prognosis period, the injury classification and the impact section — and why each matters

-2 What to check before approving A small number of specific points worth reading carefully before the report is submitted
+2 What to check before approving Specific points that are reviewed before the report is submitted

 3 How to raise a factual error The distinction between a factual error and a clinical opinion — and how the query process works